-- Like the 2014 Claims, the 2015 Claims have been and continue to be impacted by substantial defect rates, with seventy-four percent (74%) receiving either an RAI or a Notice of Defect.
-Additionally, fifty-seven percent (57%) are impacted by changes or updates the claimants made to their Proof of Claim Forms or supporting documentation, which require us to re-review the claims. - The Claims Administrator continues to forecast that the majority of the forty-one percent (41%) of the 2015 Claims requiring additional processing will be finalized at an even rate through late 2016 as responses to defects and deficiencies, as well as changes or updates, undergo rereview.
-Some claims are forecasted to be finalized in 2017, specifically those claims that (a) had not received Notices of Defect by the end of June 2016, (b) are pending retrieval of medical records, (c) are pending program integrity resolution, and/or (d) had been denied but are now the subject of a Request for Review or a class membership denial challenge filed with the Court. - The Claims Administrator continues to meet processing objectives to ensure the majority of 2014 and 2015 Claims receive a final determination by the end of 2016. - Over ninety-nine percent (99%) of all claims that could require an RAI for a missing declaration received that request prior to the end of 2015. - Over ninety-nine percent (99%) of all claims that could require an RAI for an incomplete declaration received that request prior to the end of March 2016. - Through the end of month June 2016, over ninety-one percent (91%) of all claims that could require a Notice of Defect received that notice.
-As such, the Claims Administrator forecasts that more than ninety percent (90%) of claims will receive a final determination by the end of 2016. - The compensation allocated to SPC-determined claims continues to increase. - During the Reporting Period, the Claims Administrator approved Class Members for nearly \$8.8 million in SPC compensation, bringing the cumulative total to \$29.4 million. - Additionally, the Claims Administrator determined that another 1,638 Class Members who had partially defective claims also had at least one valid SPC claim and that the total amount of compensation for which the Class Members were currently eligible on those claims was \$10.7 million.
-The Claims Administrator sent those claimants an "Approved with Defects" notice, giving them the option of either attempting to cure the

-Defects in an effort to get greater compensation or accepting the compensation for which they currently qualify.

-- Between the amounts allocated through SPC-determined claims and the amounts to be allocated through the "Approved with Defects" claims, the total SPC compensation for which Class Members qualified as of the end of the Reporting Period amounted to more than \$40.2 million. - Class Members continue to be approved for enrollment in the PMCP. - During the Reporting Period, we approved Class Members to participate in the PMCP, bringing the total to 26,641 to date.
-We sent PMCP Notices of Determination to 1,387 Class Members during the Reporting Period, for a total of 23,617 over the life of the program.
+- Like the 2014 Claims, the 2015 Claims have been and continue to be impacted by substantial defect rates, with seventy-six percent (76%) receiving either an RAI or a Notice of Defect.
+Additionally, fifty-nine percent (59%) are impacted by changes or updates the claimants made to their Proof of Claim Forms or supporting documentation, which require us to re-review the claims. - The Claims Administrator continues to forecast that the majority of the twenty-two percent (22%) of the 2015 Claims requiring additional processing will be finalized at an even rate through late 2016 as responses to defects and deficiencies, as well as changes or updates, undergo rereview.
+Some claims are forecasted to be finalized in 2017, specifically those claims that (a) had not received Notices of Defect by the end of June 2016, (b) are pending retrieval of medical records, (c) are pending program integrity resolution, and/or (d) had been denied but are now the subject of a Request for Review or a class membership denial challenge filed with the Court. - The compensation allocated to SPC-determined claims continues to increase. - During the Reporting Period, the Claims Administrator approved Class Members for nearly \$13.4 million in SPC compensation, bringing the cumulative total to \$42.9 million. - Additionally, the Claims Administrator determined that another 1,045 Class Members who had partially defective claims also had at least one valid SPC claim and that the total amount of compensation for which the Class Members were currently eligible on those claims was \$7.9 million.
+The Claims Administrator sent those claimants an "Approved with Defects" notice, giving them the option of either attempting to cure the Defects in an effort to get greater compensation or accepting the compensation for which they currently qualify. - Between the amounts allocated through SPC-determined claims and the amounts to be allocated through the "Approved with Defects" claims, the total SPC compensation for which Class Members qualified as of the end of the Reporting Period amounted to more than \$50.7 million. - Class Members continue to be approved for enrollment in the PMCP. - During the Reporting Period, we approved Class Members to participate in the PMCP, bringing the total to 27,366 to date.
+We sent PMCP Notices of Determination to 1,179 Class Members during the Reporting Period, for a total of 24,796 over the life of the program.